Elze-hub/Hedonometer/READMEdraft.md

 # 4

 ## 4.1
-In your own words, reconstruct the dataset’s generation pipeline as a sequence of steps.

-(You can present this as a numbered list, diagram, or short narrative.)

-The labMT 1.0 lexicon was created using a quantitative methodology to measure the emotional valence of commonly used English words.
+The labMT 1.0 list was created using a quantitative methodology to measure the emotional value of commonly used English words.
 The pipeline is as follows:

-Candidate word collection
+Candidate word collection:
-High-frequency words that are domain specific were taken from four vast corpora constructed from different sources:
+The researchers selected high-frequency words from four large text corpus as candidates:
-Twitter – informal social media language.
+Twitter: informal social media language.
-Google Books – a generalised sample of published books, representing written language.
+Google: a generalised sample of Google posts, representing written language.
-New York Times – formal journalistic writing.
+New York Times: formal journalistic writing.
-Lyrics – language of popular music containing emotional/cultural expressions.
+Lyrics: language of popular music containing emotional and cultural expressions.
 The 5,000 most frequent words were taken from each corpus.
 We end up with a list of 10,222 unique words after merge and duplicate removal.

-Happiness scoring via crowdsourcing
-The gathered words were given to the people on Amazon Mechanical Turk.
-Annotators were invited to rate a term from 1 (sad) to 9 (happy) based on how they felt about the term.
-For trustworthiness, words were rated by several independent annotators (usually more than 10).

-Statistical aggregation
+recruit online human subjects by using Mechanical Turk 1.0.
+Each subjects are required to rank each words from 1(saddest) to 9(happiest).
+To ensure the reliablility of rankings, every words will be ranked singly by multiple subjects.

-The rater level scores for each word were aggregated to estimate:
+Calculation of all scores for each word:
-Mean happiness (happiness_average) - the average of all the ratings that can be interpreted as the average emotional valence for the word.
-Standard deviation (happiness_standard_deviation) – standard deviation of ratings, depicting how much the annotators disagree about the emotional meaning of the word.

-Happiness ranking
-Then words are ordered according to their mean happiness from highest to lowest to compute a global happiness rank (happiness_rank).
-The word ranked 1 as most positive was the highest rated word.

-Corpus specific frequency ranks
+Mean happiness (happiness_average):  the average of happiness ratings for a specific word.

+Standard deviation (happiness_standard_deviation): the dispersion of happiness ratings around a specific word.

+according to the average score, all words are ranked from high to low, and the results is (happiness_rank).
+The more score the word obtained, the higher rank it will be(1 is the happinest score).

-For Each word A number of its frequency ranks within original four corpora were considered (twitter_rank, google_rank, nyt_rank, lyrics_rank).Rank If the word was not in the top 5,000 words of a particular corpus, the rank was treated as missing (-- in the raw file, then converted to NaN).
+For each word, record seperately their ranks in their original corpus (twitter_rank, google_rank, nyt_rank, lyrics_rank).
+If the word was not in the top 5,000 words of a particular corpus, the rank was record as missing.

-Final dataset assembly
-All information — word, happiness rank, average score, standard deviation and the four corpus ranks, was merged into a single tab separated file (labMT 1.0).
+All information was merged into a single tab separated file (labMT 1.0).
 The first rows are metadata rows, then there is a header row, and the data rows.
 This bestet will serve as the basis for the “hedonometer”.

 ## 4.2